 It can also occur in the form of extreme skin sensitivity or a burning sensation.

-This type of pain can be treated using the medicines gabapentin or carbamazepine, or with a medicine called amitriptyline.
+This type of pain can be treated using medicines such as duloxetine, gabapentin or carbamazepine, or with a medicine called amitriptyline.

 This is an older type of antidepressant, but these days it's mainly used for pain control.